princessdlpz/svelte-studify-project/README.md

 ## Starting the server

-run npm run dev to start the project
+run 'npm run dev' to start the project

 ```bash
 npm run dev